Complexity of Quadratic Quantum Chaos: Operator growth in the Spin SYK Models

 Although the full spectrum encodes complete information about the emergence of free independence at a given time $t$ and is directly linked to higher-order out-of-time-ordered correlators (OTOCs) \cite{Cotler:2017jue}, computing it at multiple times is often computationally intensive.
 In the context of freeness, higher-order OTOCs have been shown to play a central role in setting distinct dynamical timescales in quantum circuit models and ensembles of random unitaries \cite{Vallini:2024xab, Fritzsch:2025arx, Dowling:2025cxr}.
 Remarkably, much of this information---particularly the aspect relevant for diagnosing freeness---can be efficiently captured by the \emph{cumulative} OTOC \cite{Jahnke:2025exd}, defined as the partial sum of higher-order contributions:

-Here, $p$ denotes the number of terms retained in the sum, \emph{i.e.}, up to the $p$-th order OTOC.
-The operator $\mathcal{O}_i(0)$ acts locally on the $i$-th site (qubit) Hilbert space, tensor-producted with the identity on the remainder of the system.
+Here, $p$ denotes the number of terms retained in the sum, \emph{i.e.}, up to the $p$-th order OTOC.\footnote{The cumulative OTOC \eqref{cumOTOC} can be defined more generally with different choices of weight, without restricting to the harmonic weight.
+It was first introduced in Ref.\,\cite{Jahnke:2025exd}, where several weight factors—including the harmonic one—were considered.
+The harmonic weight, however, admits a natural geometric interpretation, as discussed in \cite{Shreyatalk}.} The operator $\mathcal{O}_i(0)$ acts locally on the $i$-th site (qubit) Hilbert space, tensor-producted with the identity on the remainder of the system.
 The factor $1/n$ serves as a weight to suppress contributions from higher-order OTOCs at each order $n$ \cite{Vallini:2024xab, Jahnke:2025exd}.
 As shown in Ref.\,\cite{Jahnke:2025exd}, chaotic dynamics drive the cumulative sum \eqref{cumOTOC} to decay at late times, vanishing exponentially with a rate determined by the two-point function.

 Figure \ref{fig:cummOTOCggSpinSYK} depicts the cumulative OTOC for the operator $O_1 = \sigma_x \otimes \mathbb{I} \otimes \cdots \otimes \mathbb{I}$ in the Spin SYK$_2$ (left panel) and gSpin SYK$_2$ (right panel) models, for a system of size $N_{\mathrm{Spin}}=9$ averaged over $50$ Hamiltonian realizations.
 The sum in \eqref{cumOTOC} is truncated to $p=15$ terms.
 In both cases, the cumulative OTOC exhibits a similar decay profile, vanishing at late times and closely mirroring the behavior observed in Gaussian random matrix ensembles \cite{Jahnke:2025exd}.
+However, for any finite system size, correlation functions retain a nonzero late-time plateau whose magnitude is set by the system size.
+To resolve this effect, we analyze the system-size dependence of the full temporal profile of the cumulative OTOC, including its saturation behavior, for both Spin SYK$_2$ and gSpin SYK$_2$ as shown in Fig.\,\ref{fig:finesizecummOTOCggSpinSYK}.
+We observe that the saturation value of the cumulative OTOC, denoted by $\overline{\mathcal{F}_{p}^{(i,j)}}$, decreases with increasing $N_{\mathrm{Spin}}$, signaling the emergence of asymptotic freeness.
+Exact freeness is recovered only in the $N_{\mathrm{Spin}} \rightarrow \infty$ limit.
 This behavior indicates that, at late times, $O_1$ effectively becomes free with respect to its time-evolved counterpart $O_1(t)$, consistent with the predictions of chaotic dynamics, and provides further evidence for the chaotic nature of the (g)Spin SYK models.
 We have confirmed that this conclusion remains valid for other choices of local operators, such as $O_2 = \sigma_y \otimes \mathbb{I} \otimes \cdots \otimes \mathbb{I}$ and $-i O_1 O_2 = \sigma_z \otimes \mathbb{I} \otimes \cdots \otimes \mathbb{I}$, demonstrating the robustness of the emergent freeness across different operator bases.

 In summary, operator growth provides insights that extend beyond the spectral properties of the Hamiltonian, illuminating how the structure of eigenstates influences the dynamics of the system.
 In the next section, we focus on the eigenstates of the Spin SYK$_2$ model and analyze quantities that are especially relevant to ergodicity and to the resource theory of quantum simulation.